-RWDI USA LLC (RWDI) was retained by Sebewaing Light and Water (SLW) to complete the source testing program at their Pine Street Power Plant located in Sebewaing, Michigan.
+RWDI USA LLC (RWDI) was retained by Sebewaing Light and Water (SLW) to complete the source testing program at their Pine Street Power Plant located at Sebewaing, Michigan.
 SLW operates two (2) engines (referred to as EUGEN2 or Engine 7 and EUGEN1 or Engine 8) that burns natural gas for electrical power generation.
-Please note that the engines are referred to as Engine 7 and 8 throughout the remainder of the report, tables, and appendices.
-The test program was conducted to fulfill the requirements of the Michigan Department of Environment, Great Lakes and Energy (EGLE) Air Permit to Install (PTI) number 146-17A and 40 CFR Part 60, NSPS Subpart JJJJ.
-The test included measurements of total oxides of nitrogen (NOx), carbon monoxide (CO), volatile organic compounds (VOCs, defined as non-methane hydrocarbons not including formaldehyde) and formaldehyde (HCOH) on both engines.
-These emissions were calculated while the engines were operated within 10% of 100% peak load (or highest achievable load) combusting natural gas (~100% of Full Load for each Engine).
-And lastly, exhaust air flow rate was determined on all engines at the exhaust test ports.
-Testing was conducted on May 10, 2021 and May 11, 2021.
+This test report covers the retest program on Engine 8 in order to fulfill the requirements of the Michigan Department of Environment, Great Lakes and Energy (EGLE) Air Permit to Install (PTI) number 146-17A.
+The previous testing period was completed on July 23rd, 2020.
+This test included measurements of total oxides of nitrogen (NO_x) on Engine 8.
+Emissions were calculated while the engine was operated within 10% of 100% peak load (or highest achievable load) combusting natural gas.
+And lastly, exhaust air flow rate was determined on Engine 8 at the exhaust test ports.

+Testing was conducted on May 10, 2021.